Tulsi: benefits, dosage, contraindications

 Médicaments

-Small clinical studies show that tulsi may reduce fasting blood sugar and other measures of glycemic control in patients with type 2 diabetes.
+Small clinical studies show that tulsi may reduce fasting blood glucose and other measures of glycemic control in patients with type 2 diabetes.

 Precautions